-Here, we use a model of a recreational fishery with two managed species to explore whether managers can leverage ecological, interspecific interactions to achieve desired outcomes.
-The hypothetical manager’s motivation in our modeling experiments is to promote stable states where the desired species dominates, resulting in higher economic benefits and user satisfaction.
-Our model, like all models, makes necessary simplifying assumptions to balance tractability with realism.
-We use a relatively simple fishery model that allows for the interaction and harvest of two species, which is an improvement over many of the single species models used to date.
-In this model, managers can take advantage of inter-specific interactions to creatively influence system dynamics to meet their goals.
+Here, we use a model of a recreational fishery with two managed species to explore whether decision makers can leverage ecological, interspecific interactions to achieve desired outcomes.
+The hypothetical decision makers’s motivation in our modeling experiments is to promote stable states in which the desired species dominates, resulting in higher economic benefits and user satisfaction.
+Our model, like all models, makes simplifying assumptions to balance tractability with realism.
+We use a relatively simple fishery model that allows for the interaction and harvest of two species.
+Our model imagines that decision makers can take advantage of inter-specific interactions to creatively influence system dynamics to meet their goals.
 We hypothesize that management activities taking species interactions into account will be more successful at keeping a system in a ‘desired’ state.
 As such, we predict that consideration of these interspecific interactions and the resulting non-linear dynamics will lead to more positive, predictable, and desired outcomes.
 We use modeling experiments to understand the influence of simultaneous management of two species in a recreational fishery, the increased diversity of management options when accounting for species interactions, and the effects of slow change on the stable state of the system.

 Methods

 To explore the implications and opportunities of a systems-based approach to managing regime shifts in recreational fisheries, we used a modeling approach.
 Given the long time scales over which management decisions and fisheries dynamics operate, alternative avenues of inference such as long-term observations, comparative surveys, or experiments were not feasible (Carpenter 1998).
 Our modeling framework allowed us to conduct a series of modeling experiments to explore the risks of not considering inter-specific interactions, including harvest of multiple species, and potential opportunities afforded by an ecosystem-based management approach.
-For example, we used our model to explore management outcomes for scenarios where the hypothetical manager either ignores or accounts for inter-specific interactions.
-Our theoretical model was based on interactions between walleye (Sander vitreus) and largemouth bass (Micropterus salmoides), but we have adopted a general model parameterization that should apply to many interacting, exploited species.
+For example, we used our model to explore management outcomes for scenarios where the hypothetical decision maker either ignores or accounts for inter-specific interactions.
+Our theoretical model was based on interactions between walleye (Sander vitreus) and largemouth bass (Micropterus salmoides) in North American north-temperate lakes, but we have adopted a general model parameterization that should apply to many interacting, exploited species.

 Model

 For our modeling experiments, we adapted a stage-structured food web model previously used to explore alternative stable states in lake ecosystems (Carpenter and Brock 2005, Roth et al. 2007; Carpenter et al. 2008, Biggs et al. 2009).
-The original model used a trophic triangle structure that included interactions between a harvest-oriented sport fish with juvenile and adult stages and a single-stage planktivorous fish not subjected to harvest.
-We modified this model to include two stage-structured fish populations that are simultaneously exploited.
-Our model contains basic foraging arena dynamics where juvenile sportfish move between the foraging arena and refuge (Walters and Juanes 1993, Walters and Martell 2004, Ahrens et al. 2012).
-In our model, adult sportfish can prey upon their own juveniles and juveniles of the competing sportfish species when they are in the foraging arena.
+The original model used a trophic triangle structure that included interactions between the juvenile and adult stages of a harvested sport fish and a single-stage planktivorous fish not subjected to harvest.
+We modified this model to include two stage-structured fish populations that are both harvested.
+Our model contains basic foraging arena dynamics in which juveniles move between the foraging arena and refuge (Walters and Juanes 1993, Walters and Martell 2004, Ahrens et al. 2012).
+In our model, adults can prey on their own juveniles and on juveniles of the competing species when they are in the foraging arena.
 The survival and fecundity of the two species are identical, while the competition coefficients are not.
-Juveniles of both species have equal effects on each other, while adults have asymmetrical effects on the juveniles of the opposite species (Table 1).
+Juveniles of both species have equal effects on each other, but adults have asymmetrical effects on the juveniles of the opposite species (Table 1).
 Unless noted, all parameters are constant through time.

 Adult Dynamics